djlacavera21/nyano.org/README.md

 ## Offline access
 The site registers a small service worker (`sw.js`) to cache static assets so that pages remain available when offline.
 Load the homepage once and it will work without a network connection.
+When offline, requests will show a lightweight offline page if the resource is unavailable.
 The service worker can be removed via your browser settings if needed.
 ## Desktop wallet
 See [linux-desktop](linux-desktop/) for an Electron-based desktop wallet and miner.